mahdafr/20u_cs5391-t3/README.md

 ### Results
 - Each client is a server (see [this StackOverflow question](https://stackoverflow.com/questions/23267305/python-sockets-peer-to-peer))
-    - where the listening socket picks a port (from 5000:6000) on the localhost
+    - where the listening socket picks a port (from 5000:6000) on the localhost (_therefore, my program can only handle at most 1001 clients_)
     - where the connections are made through the main server (from Part 1) who stores the list of connected clients' listening server addresses
     - the list of sockets are stored and the list of clients' (peers who connected through the listener server) are also stored, see [this StackOverflow question](https://stackoverflow.com/questions/17539859/how-to-create-multi-server-sockets-on-one-client-in-python) which uses the Python [select](https://docs.python.org/2/library/select.html) library
 - Once a client's lifecycle completes (at 5m):